Continuing Education Activity

 Aspirin will have an increased risk of hypoglycemia when given with glyburide or other sulfonylureas.
 The explanation for hypoglycemia may be synergetic inhibition of K(ATP) activity.

 Very high doses of caffeine can cause various supraventricular and ventricular arrhythmias.
-Therefore, caffeine use should be at optimal doses in patients who experience heart diseases or even in normal patients.
+Therefore, caffeine dosing should be optimized in patients who experience heart disease, but this is a prudent measure even in other patients.

 Acetaminophen overdose is the leading cause of drug-induced acute liver failure in many countries.
-Liver intoxication initiates by metabolizing acetaminophen to N-acetyl-p-benzoquinone imine (NAPQI), which depletes cellular glutathione and forms protein adducts on mitochondrial proteins; this leads to the activation of apoptosis cascade.
+Liver intoxication initiates by metabolizing acetaminophen to N-acetyl-p-benzoquinone imine (NAPQI), depleting cellular glutathione and forming protein adducts on mitochondrial proteins; this leads to the activation of the apoptosis cascade.
 Intoxication differs between the individuals according to some factors, specifically, decreased P53 that shows a protective role in regulating the metabolism of acetaminophen, increased protein kinase (cAMP-dependent) inhibitor alpha, deficiency of interleukin 15, and deficiency of prostaglandin E2.

 Also, acetaminophen stimulates Kupffer cells to form peroxynitrite, a potent oxidant, and leads to the accumulation of neutrophils.